snowleaopardxt/bitespeed/README.md

 3. Set up your PostgreSQL database:
     *   Create a database named `bitespeed`.
-    *   Ensure your database is accessible.
+    *   Ensure it's accessible.

-4. Create a `.env` file in the root directory with your database credentials and desired port:
+4. Create a `.env` file in the project root with your database credentials and server port:
     ```dotenv
     DB_HOST=your_db_host
     DB_PORT=your_db_port # e.g., 5432
     DB_USERNAME=your_db_username
     DB_PASSWORD=your_db_password
     DB_DATABASE=bitespeed
-    PORT=3000 # or 3001
+    PORT=3000 # or any available port
     ```
-    *(Note: Do not commit your `.env` file to Git.
-It's already included in `.gitignore`)*
+    *(Do not commit `.env` to Git.
+It's in `.gitignore`)*

-5. Build the TypeScript project:
+5. Build the project:
     ```bash
     npm run build
     ```